Last Updated on April 19, 2023 by Emmanuel

 You can take your bicycle’s crankset from the center of the pedal axle to the center of the bottom bracket spindle.

-What Do Crankset Numbers Mean?
+What Do Crankset Numbers Mean and Are They Worth It?

-Please don’t stress yourself when you see the numbers like 53×39 or 50×34 on your bicycle’s chainring because they are easy to understand.
+Please don’t stress yourself when you see numbers like 53×39 or 50×34 on your bicycle’s chainring because they are easy to understand.

 Each crank has pros and cons, but we will not enter into the details of this debate as it can take longer and overwhelm you.